fairagro/m4.2_basic_middleware/README.md

 ## Usage ##

-To use this script, you need to have a current Python version installed (at least Python major version 3, of course -- the mininal minor version is unknown).
+To use this script, you need to have a Python version 3.11 installed (we're using the type hint `Annotated[Optional[...]]` which only works as expcted with Python 3.11)

 To setup your environment in Powershell (bash would be nearly identical):